-When running multiple iterations of the placement and router, PAR produces multiple output design files (.dly and .pad files) for each iteration.
+When running multiple iterations of the placement and router, PAR produces multiple output design files (.ncd, .par, .csv, .txt, and .pad files) for each iteration.
 When you run multiple iterations, you must specify a directory in which to place these files

 As the command is performed, PAR records a summary of all placement and routing iterations in one PAR file at the same level as the directory that you specified.
 Then PAR places the output files, in NCD format, in the specified directory.
-For each NCD file, a PAR file, a DLY file, and a PAD file are created, describing in detail each individual iteration.
+For each NCD file, a PAR, CSV, TXT, and PAD file are created, describing in detail each individual iteration.